marccodess/data-structures-and-algorithms/README.md

 # Data Structures and Algorithms in Python

 This repository consists of all popular data structures and algorithms coded in Python.
-Data structures and algorithsm will be implemented using raw Python as well as available packages.
+Data structures and algorithms will be implemented using raw Python as well as available packages.

 ## Data Structures